dioris-moreno/opensips-mi-client/README.md

 ### Statistics

-The client exposes all core MI functions, including listStatistics and getStatistics functions.
-These functions work in the way documented in OpenSIPS MI. listStatistics returns a list of all available statistics in the OpenSIPS instance, and getStatistics returns their realtime values. getStatistics allows to filter statistics using a group or an specific name.
-This is feature is used by opensips-mi-client to expose both functions in every module that has available statistics.
-These functions can be use to obtain the statistics of the module from they are called.
+The Clien class exposes all core MI functions, including listStatistics and getStatistics functions.
+These functions work in the way documented in OpenSIPS MI: listStatistics returns a list of all available statistics in the OpenSIPS instance, and getStatistics returns their realtime values. getStatistics allows to filter statistics using a group or an specific name.
+This feature is used by opensips-mi-client to expose both functions in every module that has available statistics.
+These functions can be used to obtain the statistics of the module from they are called.
 For example:

 ```typescript